 Blue Ridge, GA

 The trail to Fall Branch Falls is only 0.9 miles.
-It’s a down-and-back trail that is very heavily trafficked.
-It’s an easy hike for families with children, and the drive is nearly all on paved roads, with just the last tenth of a mile or so on gravel.
-Fall Branch Falls has several cascades and then a 30-foot drop into the pool.
+It’s an out-and-back trail that’s an easy hike for children, and the drive is nearly all on paved roads.
+Just the last tenth of a mile or so is on gravel.
+Fall Branch Falls has several cascades and then a 30-foot drop into a pool.
 There is an observation deck right beside the pool.
+The parking area is also a very short walk from a pretty mountain creek you should check out before or after your hike to the falls.

 These things make the Fall Branch Falls trail pretty popular.
-The parking area is also a very short walk away from a pretty mountain creek you should check out before or after your hike to the falls.

-The trail to Fall Branch Falls sees a lot of traffic.
-Please stay on the trail and notice the places where hikers have cut off parts of the switchback by going off-trail.
-These areas show significant erosion.
+To avoid damage and erosion, please stay on the trail and avoid the places where hikers have cut off parts of the switchback by going off-trail.
 Check out our article on Leave No Trace to learn about caring for trails and nature.

 What is your favorite waterfall to explore?